bw4sz/DimDIv/CompareMNTD.md

 Plot what we've learned
 =============================
-1.Unstandardized Distances are Biased compared to zscores
+1.Unstandardized Distances are biased compared to zscores
 ---------------------------------------------------------------------